paulmillr/paulmillr.github.io/noble.md

 ### Audits

 At this point (aug 2024), various parts of noble had 5 audits.
-I'm looking for 2 things:
+I'm looking for:

 1. Auditors, with good knowledge of cryptography and/or JS
     - Paid: whenever there is enough funding
     - Unpaid: whoever is willing to donate their time for the public good
 2. Funding, of paid auditors

-Contact me if you'll want to help with the effort.
+Contact me if you want to help with the effort.

 ### History